 Parents are to schedule doctor appointments outside school hours whenever possible.
 Personal business and appointments should not be scheduled during the school day.
 If a student is to be absent from classes during a portion of any day, a parent must submit the information on the Portal before the beginning of the school day.
-The note must state the reason for the absence, the departure time, and the time of return.
+The entry must state the reason for the absence, the departure time, and the time of return.
 The student must report to the office and sign out before leaving campus.
-Upon returning to campus, the student must sign in and get a pass before returning to class.
+Upon returning to campus, the student must sign in, present the paper excuse-such as a doctor's excuse-and get a pass before returning to class.
 Any assignment due the day of a check-in/check-out must be turned in that day.
 Check-in and check-out absences are counted as tardies on report cards.
 If a student leaves for a doctor's appointment unaccompanied by a parent, a note from the doctor's office must be submitted to the office before the absence can be excused.